Financial Aid and Scholarships

-All students who submit an application by February 15 are considered for an admission-based scholarship for the following academic year based upon their high school GPA.
+All students who submit an application by May 1 are considered for an admission-based scholarship for the following academic year based upon their high school GPA.

-IUPUC offers a variety of scholarships specific to our campus.
+IU Columbus offers a variety of scholarships specific to our campus.
 Applying for admission and completing your FAFSA will help to ensure full consideration for any campus scholarships.

 These scholarships are made possible by donations from community members.
 Students can complete a general scholarship application form to apply for all scholarships.